 About the Health Equity Monitor

-Health equity is the absence of unfair and avoidable or remediable differences in health services and outcomes among groups of people.
-Data that are presented according to social, demographic, economic or geographical factors can help to identify vulnerable populations and target health interventions.
+Health equity is the absence of unfair and avoidable or remediable differences in health interventions and outcomes among groups of people.
+Data that are presented according to social, demographic, economic or geographical factors can help to identify vulnerable populations and target health policies, programmes and practices.
 Disaggregated data are useful to track progress on health goals, revealing differences between sub-groups that overall averages may mask.
 Health equity data provide an evidence base for equity-oriented interventions, and are a key component of mainstreaming gender, equity and human rights as well as equity-oriented progress towards universal health coverage.

-The Health Equity Monitor currently includes reproductive, maternal, neonatal and child health indicators, disaggregated by child’s sex, place of residence (rural vs. urban), wealth quintile, and education level.
-Data are based on Demographic and Health Surveys (DHS) and Multiple Indicator Cluster Surveys (MICS) conducted in 93 countries, 92 of which are low- or middle-income countries.
+The Health Equity Monitor currently includes reproductive, maternal, newborn and child health indicators, disaggregated by education, economic status, place of residence (rural vs. urban) subnational region and child’s sex (where applicable). ).
+Data are based on Demographic and Health Surveys (DHS), Multiple Indicator Cluster Surveys (MICS) and Reproductive Health Surveys (RHS) conducted in 111 countries, 108 of which are low- or middle-income countries.

-Core components of the Health Equity Monitor include the database, country profiles and interactive visualizations:
+Core components of the Health Equity Monitor include the database, equity country profiles and interactive visuals:

-- The database presents data for over 25 reproductive, maternal and child health indicators, collected from over 230 surveys in 1993–2012.
-For almost three quarters of the countries, data are available for at least two time points.
+- The database presents data for over 30 reproductive, maternal, newborn and child health indicators, collected from more than 330 surveys in 1991–2015.
+For more than nine out of ten countries, data are available for at least two time points.

-- Interactive visualizations show inequalities in select health outcomes and services (situation and trends).
+- Interactive visualizations show inequalities in select health interventions and outcomes (latest situation and change over time).

-Data were derived from re-analysis of DHS and MICS micro-data.
-In general, standard indicator definitions were adopted, as published in DHS and MICS documentation.
-The analysis was done by the International Center for Analysis and Monitoring of Equity in Health and Nutrition based in the Federal University of Pelotas, Brazil.
+Data were derived from re-analysis of DHS, MICS and RHS micro-data.
+In general, standard indicator definitions were adopted, as published in DHS, MICS and RHS documentation.
+The analysis was done by the WHO Collaborating Center for Health Equity Monitoring (International Center for Equity in Health, Federal University of Pelotas, Brazil).

 - In a few cases there may be minor differences between the data reported here and in previous DHS or MICS country reports due to small discrepancies in the definition and calculation of some indicators.
 Detailed information about the criteria used to calculate the indicator numerator and denominator values used in these analyses is available in the WHO Indicator and Measurement Registry.

-- For data disaggregated by wealth, a wealth index based on owning selected assets and having access to certain services, was constructed using principal components analysis.
+- For data disaggregated by economic status, a wealth index based on owning selected assets and having access to certain services was constructed using principal components analysis.
 The index was divided into wealth quintiles within each country.
 Wealth index and quintile variables are available in the original datasets.
 Technical information about calculating wealth variables is available from http://www.measuredhs.com/pubs/pdf/CR6/CR6.pdf.